dbldots/polycod/README.md

 }
 ```

-### Activate function
+### Activate/Destroy functions

-Expose a function called `activate` on your controller class.
+Expose a function called `ngAfterViewInit` on your controller class.
 It is called once an instance of your component got rendered (*linked* in angular 1 lingo).
+Also a lifecycle hook for `ngOnDestroy` is available.

 ```typescript
 @Polycod.Decorators.Component({